- Chrysanthemum Plants

 - Fertilizing:

-- Apply a balanced slow-release fertilizer (e.g., Novatec or Osmocote) in spring
+- Apply a balanced slow-release fertiliser (e.g., Novatec or Osmocote) in spring

-- Use sulphate of potash in late summer to enhance flower color and longevity
+- Use sulphate of potash in late summer to enhance flower colour and longevity

 - Pinching/Disbudding: